Mtax-Development/GML-OOP/README.md

 # Expansion

-Most of steps necessary in creation of Unit Tests for new constructors have been automatized.
+Most of steps necessary in creation of Unit Tests for new constructors have been automated.

-Therefore, a proper constructor Unit Test has to fulfill the following requirements:
+A proper constructor Unit Test has to fulfill the following requirements:

 * Be a child of `PARENT_unitTest` and execute its inherited events.
 * Execute its Unit Tests in its `User Event 0` using the methods of `Unit Test` constructor referred to by the `unitTest` variable inherited from the parent.